 There are a few categories of private company investors that distinguish themselves based on the stage of their target companies’ lifecycle as well as the type of relationship they maintain with their portfolio companies.
 For a mature business, here is an explanation of some of the options:

-- Late-stage VCs and growth equity investors look to invest alongside businesses reaching the next inflection point.
-They deploy this capital to fund a bigger sales and marketing push, enhancements to products that have already achieved product-market fit, strategic acquisitions and “bolt-ons,” or to allow owners to have a liquidity event and cash out.
+- Late-stage venture capital and growth equity investors look to invest alongside businesses helping them reach the next inflection point.
+For example, they deploy capital to fund a bigger sales and marketing push, make enhancements to products that have already achieved product-market fit, for strategic acquisitions and “bolt-ons,” or to allow owners to have a liquidity event and cash out.

-- Strategic acquirers or another company looking to purchase your business may operate in a like-kind business already.
+- Strategic acquirers or other companies looking to purchase your business may operate in like-kind businesses already.
 These investors may be looking to quickly blend two businesses and do so by consolidating, creating synergies and restructuring your business quickly after sale.

 - Traditional private equity firms purchase businesses to invest in their growth and then turn a profit by selling to the next highest bidder, typically in 3-5 years.
-In some cases, private equity firms seek to replace or restructure upper management in their portfolio companies to retain control of operations and drive short-term returns.
+In some cases, private equity firms seek to replace or restructure upper management and business processes to retain control of operations and drive short-term returns.

-- Private investment firms, like SNH, are vested in the long-term success of their portfolio companies and take a 20+ year view on their potential investments.
-Some firms offer in-house subject matter experts to aide in driving the growth of their portfolio companies at the option of company leadership.
-Investment firms typically value continuity of leadership in their portfolio companies and maintain a collaborative partnership.
+- Private investment firms are vested in the long-term success of their portfolio companies and take a 20+ year view on their potential investments.
+Some firms offer in-house subject matter experts to aid in driving the growth of their portfolio companies at the option of company leadership.
+Investment firms typically value continuity of leadership and maintain a collaborative partnership.

 Can the investment partner help your business achieve the next level of growth?

-Does the potential investment partner have experts that can provide additional tools if requested in certain areas to create value?
-If the answer is yes, this type of investment partner can help their portfolio companies navigate through operational bottlenecks and roadblocks.
-If the answer is no, businesses will have to bear these thought-partnership and operational burdens alone, which may limit the trajectory of growth.
+Does the potential investment partner have access to internal experts that can provide additional tools and resources to create value for your business, if requested?
+If the answer is yes, this type of investment partner can help your business navigate through operational bottlenecks and roadblocks.
+If the answer is no, your business will likely have to bear these thought-partnership and operational burdens alone, which may limit the trajectory of growth.

 Additionally, you might consider a potential investor’s demonstrated approach and history with regard to maintaining executive teams and relying on their operational expertise in running an already-successful business.